 Patrick has the patience of a saint with my fly-fishing skills or lack of.
 After a few casts, I see one of the staff on a bike pedaling down with a box of warm chocolate chip cookies.
 I’m speechless at the level of service.
 Despite my best casting efforts, the only bites I’ll get at this fishing hole will be into those cookies.

 Under the direction of Chef Josh Drage, the food and the dining experiences at The Ranch are exceptional.
 The chef prides himself on using locally sourced foods as much as possible.
 Monday and Fridays feature tasting menus appropriately paired with wine, served in the Granite Lodge dining room.
-Dutch oven cooking happens on Sundays and Thursday the focus is on Montana’s craft beers with appropriate dining selections.
+Dutch oven cooking happens on Sundays and Thursdays the focus is on Montana’s craft beers with appropriate dining selections.
 Not to be missed on any night in the Great Room is happy hour at 5 pm, complete with cocktails and hor d’oeuvres,